-3. Any disciplinary action taken by another professional licensing entity -- be it from California, another state, the federal government, or the United States military.
+3. Any disciplinary action taken by another professional licensing entity - be it from California, another state, the federal government, or the United States military.

-Under the provisions of Penal Code §11105.2, the California Department of Justice (DOJ) sends reports to the Board when licensees are arrested and/or convicted of crimes.
-The DOJ notifications may be generated as a result of retroactive fingerprint requirements, or arrests/convictions occurring subsequent to licensure.
+Under the provisions of PC §11105.2, the DOJ sends reports to the Board when licensees are arrested, convicted of a crime, violate terms of their criminal probation or have been placed in custody.
+The DOJ notifications are generated as a result of applicant fingerprint requirements, or arrests/convictions occurring subsequent to licensure.